1) Price action, the yield curve and rate expectations are all telling us the bear market on deck could equal or exceed 1987, 2000 or 2007.

 Inflation will continued to be misrepresented by the BLS.GOV on this link with Total Federal Income, U.S. Government Spending, GDP and Personal Income linked below continuing to outpace reported inflation by over 1.00% per year.

 All prices will continue to increase faster than reported inflation which you can monitor using the links on this spreadsheet.

 Unable to contain dollar and debt devaluation the Federal Government will enact “emergency and temporary” increases in income and payroll taxes.

 Just as the “emergency and temporary rates cuts of 2008 never went away away stripping savers of trillions in interest income I believe the “emergency and temporary” increases in income and payroll taxes won’t either.

 In addition to the tax increases by 2035 Social Security Benefits, Military and Civilian Pensions will be cut, interest income generated by retirement savings will have disappeared and all income as qualified by it’s buying power from all sources will have been decimated by inflation caused by the Fed’s creation of money backed by nothing from 2008 forward.

 By 2035 the true poverty rate in the United States will take out the old high of 15.90% in put in in 2012 unless the U.S. Census Bureau learns BLS.GOV inflation math and corrects it lower.

-This spreadsheet will enable you to create your own portfolio of these stocks, I’ve linked historical data, quotes and news enabling monitor their performance forward and whatever portfolio you may create forward.
+This page will enable you to create your own portfolio of these stocks, I’ve linked historical data, quotes and news enabling monitor their performance forward for whatever portfolio you create forward.

-12) During the next 15 years it will be essential to preservation and enhancement of family wealth to take risk and trade markets both long and short.
+During the next decade it will be essential to preservation and enhancement of family wealth to take risk and trade markets both long and short.